 Occasionally, dizziness and vertigo may be psychogenic.
 Patients with panic disorder Panic Attacks and Panic Disorder A panic attack is the sudden onset of a discrete, brief period of intense discomfort, anxiety, or fear accompanied by somatic and/or cognitive symptoms.
 Panic disorder is the occurrence of repeated... read more , hyperventilation syndrome Hyperventilation Syndrome Hyperventilation syndrome is anxiety-related dyspnea and tachypnea often accompanied by systemic symptoms.
-Hyperventilation syndrome most commonly occurs among young women but can affect either... read more , anxiety Overview of Anxiety Disorders Anxiety disorders are characterized by persistent and excessive fear and anxiety and the dysfunctional behavioral changes a patient may use to mitigate these feelings.
+It can be acute or chronic.
+Diagnosis is by exclusion.
+Treatment is supportive.
+Hyperventilation... read more , anxiety Overview of Anxiety Disorders Anxiety disorders are characterized by persistent and excessive fear and anxiety and the dysfunctional behavioral changes a patient may use to mitigate these feelings.
 Anxiety disorders are... read more , or depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
 Exact cause is unknown... read more may present with complaints of dizziness.

 Persistent perceptual postural dizziness (PPPD), sometimes described as chronic internal swaying that goes away when lying flat and lasting for over 3 months with no clinical explanation for its persistence, is classified as a chronic functional disorder.
 It can be precipitated by other acute conditions, such as benign paroxysmal positional vertigo (BPPV) Benign Paroxysmal Positional Vertigo In benign paroxysmal positional vertigo, short (< 60 seconds) episodes of vertigo occur with certain head positions.
 Nausea and nystagmus develop.
 Diagnosis is clinical.
 Treatment involves... read more or vestibular migraine, or can be a manifestation of an anxiety disorder Overview of Anxiety Disorders Anxiety disorders are characterized by persistent and excessive fear and anxiety and the dysfunctional behavioral changes a patient may use to mitigate these feelings.
 Anxiety disorders are... read more .